-As a student, you may visit the Media Center with your class or during study hall, at the discretion of the study hall monitor and the Media Specialist.
-The Media Center is to be used as a quiet place to work with the many print and non-print materials available.
-To use the Internet in the Media Center, you and your parent/guardian (if you're under 18) must sign and turn in an Acceptable Use Policy.
+As a student, you may visit the LMC with your class, during a CCP class and/or during study hall (at the discretion of the study hall monitor and the Media Specialist).
+The LMC is to be used as a quiet place to work with the many print and non-print materials available.
+To use the Internet in the LMC, you and your parent/guardian (if you're under 18) must complete the Acceptable Use Policy.
 Internet use is for appropriate school-related projects only.